-READING F PLUS EXEMPLARS STANDARD EXPECTATION ALIGNMENT READING STEM WRITING PROMPT Key Ideas and d Details R.1 Read closely to determine what the text says explicitly and to make logical inferences from it; cite specific textual evidence when writing or speaking to support conclusions drawn from the text.
+CTANDADD READING PLUS EXEMPLARS STANDARD IDENTIFIER STANDARD ALIGNMENT READING STEM WRITING PROMPT Key Ideas an d Details R.CCR.1 Read closely to determine what a text states explicitly and to make logical inferences from it; cite specific textual evidence when writing or speaking to support conclusions drawn from a text.
 Standard met The Baroness and her guests said both the howling wolves and the falling trees were due to Write three questions about a selection that will require additional research or fact-checking to answer them.
 Provide the answers to these questions.
-R.2 Determine central ideas or themes of a text and analyze their development; summarize the key supporting details and ideas.
+R.CCR.2 Determine central ideas or themes of a text and analyze their development; summarize the key supporting details and ideas.
 Standard met This selection is mainly about List three supporting details from a selection and explain how those details helped you determine the selection's main idea.
-R.3 Analyze how and why individuals, events, and ideas develop and interact over the course of a text.
+R.CCR.3 Analyze how and why individuals, events, and ideas develop and interact over the course of a text.
 Standard met What could have happened to El Duque if Livan had never left Cuba?
 Use a selection you have read to finish this statement: "If only (a character) had done (this action) instead of (this action), then (make a prediction about what might have happened)."
 Use details from the selection to illustrate and support your prediction.
-Range of Rea ding and Level of Text Complex ity R.10 Read and comprehend complex literary and informational texts independently and proficiently.
+R.CCR.10 ading and Level of Text Complex Independently and proficiently read and comprehend complex literary and informational texts.
 Standard met This selection is best described as Choose one fiction and one non-fiction text that are on the same topic (such as a historical event, or the life of an influential person).
 Describe how the two different genres relay the same information and how the structure of each genre affects the understanding of the information.
-Craft and Stru ucture R.4 Interpret words and phrases as they are used in a text, including determining technical, connotative, and figurative meanings, and analyze how specific word choices shape meaning or tone.
+Craft and Str ucture R.CCR.4 Interpret words and phrases as they are used in a text, including determining technical, connotative, and figurative meanings, and analyze how specific word choices shape meaning or tone.
 Standard met Read this excerpt from the selection.
 The author's description of the setting gives the story a feeling of What kinds of language or other text structure elements (tone) are used to create a dramatic or fearful mood?
 Use details from a selection you have read to illustrate and explain your answer.
-R.5 Analyze the structure of texts, including how specific sentences, paragraphs, and larger portions of the text (e.g., a section, chapter, scene, or stanza) relate to each other and the whole.
+R.CCR.5 Analyze the structure of texts, including how specific sentences, paragraphs, and larger portions of a text relate to each other and the whole.
 Standard met Choose the sentence in this excerpt that contains the figure of speech called a simile.
-Choose an informational text that presents information in a cause-and-effect or problem-and-solution manner.
+Choose an informational text that presents information in a cause- and-effect or problem-and-solution manner.
 Describe why the organization of information did (or did not) help you understand the main idea of the selection.